ARPA-SIMC/wreport/_sources/cpp/wreport.rst.txt

     bulletin

-The C++ API is documentation is also available as `doxgen documentation
+The C++ API documentation is also available as `doxgen documentation
 <../doxygen/index.html>`_.